kartoza/miniSASS/docs/src/user/manual/map/map.md

 1. **Home**: Navigate to the home page by clicking on the `Home` link.

-2. **HowTo**: Navigate to the how-to page by clicking on the `HowTo` link.
+2. **How To**: Navigate to the how-to page by clicking on the `How To` link.
 For detailed how-to instructions, refer to the [how-to page documentation](../how-to/how-to.md).

 3. **Map**: Navigate to the map page by clicking on the `Map` link.